Ten Portraits of Jews of the Twentieth Century: Exhibitions

 Ten Portraits of Jews of the Twentieth Century was first shown at the Jewish Community Center of Greater Washington in Rockville, Maryland in March 1980.

 In September 1980, a set was displayed at the Lowe Art Museum at the University of Miami in Coral Gables, Florida.
 That month, another set was mounted at the Linda Farris Gallery in Seattle, Washington.
 From September to November 1980, the series was included in a Warhol exhibit at the Portland Center for Visual Arts in Portland, Oregon.
 The series was also exhibited at the Jewish Museum of New York from September 1980 to January 1981.

-In November 1980, the series was included in a celebration of Jews titled "Variations on a Jewish Themes" at the Hartford Jewish Community Center in Harford, Connecticut.
+In November 1980, the series was included in a celebration of Jews titled Variations on a Jewish Themes at the Hartford Jewish Community Center in Harford, Connecticut.

-The series was displayed at the National Portrait Gallery in London between January and June 2006, and returned to New York's Jewish Museum in 2008 in an exhibition called "Warhol's Jews: 10 Portraits Reconsidered".
+The series was displayed at the National Portrait Gallery in London between January and June 2006, and returned to New York's Jewish Museum in 2008 in an exhibition called Warhol's Jews: 10 Portraits Reconsidered.
 The series was exhibited at Waddesdon Manor in Buckinghamshire, England, in 2011.
-A set of screenprints of the series was donated to New York's Jewish Museum by Lorraine and Martin Beitler in 2006.

-Two sets live in Des Moines, Iowa.
-One is on display at the Des Moines Art Center and the other is on display at Tifereth Israel Synagogue.
+From November 2024, to February 2025, a rare complete set of Warhol's preparatory collages for the series was exhibited in New York City at Lévy Gorvy Dayan in the exhibition Andy Warhol: Ten Portraits of Jews of the Twentieth Century.